Board of Trustees

 Casey Lamb, Schools That Can

 Casey Lamb is committed to ensuring that all children have access to high quality educational opportunities and to empowering children with the skills, knowledge, and internal drive to determine their own path to success.
 This passion began to develop as an undergraduate student at Pomona College, where she studied education policy and psychology.
 Thus far in her career, she has pursued this by working as a special education teacher and coordinator in public schools serving low-income communities, first as a Teach For America Corps Member at a district school outside of Atlanta, Georgia, and most recently as the Learning Specialist Coordinator at an all girls charter school in New York City.
 Outside of the classroom, she attained a Masters of Education in Special Education and has been selected to participate in several competitive fellowship programs supporting individuals working towards progressive change within education and the greater community.
-Formerly the Executive Director of STC New York City, Casey is the Chief Operations and Development Officer for STC National heading development efforts and local and national capacity building.
+Formerly the Executive Director of STC New York City, Casey is the Chief Operating Officer for STC National heading development efforts and local and national capacity building.

 John J Yarmick is a retired banker with over 35 years in the financial services industry, specializing in risk policy formulation.
 He serves as a trustee for a number of non-profit organizations, which all include education among their important mission fulfilling activities.
 He is currently serving as Treasurer for two organizations, and is or has been the Chair of the Audit Committee for two other organizations.
 He joined the board of VOICE in 2015, is a member of the Finance Committee and is currently serving as Chair of the Audit Committee.
 Mr. Yarmick holds a B.A. degree summa cum laude with honors from Fordham University and a M.A. degree from the Johns Hopkins School of Advanced International Studies.
+Mr. Yarmick currently serves on VOICE’s HR & Talent, Finance and Audit Committees.